Govt creating 'tandav' over Amazon web series: Akhilesh Yadav | Politics

 On the National Investigation Agency (NIA) serving notices to some farmer union leaders, he said they have been issued as farmers are agitating against the laws.

-The former Uttar Pradesh chief minister was speaking while welcoming youth achievers and leaders into the party fold.
+The former Uttar Pradesh chief minister was speaking at an event to welcome young-achievers and leaders into the party fold.

 He said declining employment opportunities, ''privatisation of education and politicisation of educational institutions'' are the burning issues the youth of the country faces.

-He also claimed the stringent National Security Act was being invoked against youths who speak for themselves and alleged nothing of this sort is taking place anywhere else in the world.
+He also claimed the stringent National Security Act was being invoked against youths who speak their mind and alleged nothing of this sort is taking place anywhere else in the world.

 He also alleged Chief Minister Yogi Adityanath and his deputy were withdrawing cases lodged against them.